LunCoSim/lunco-sim/README.md

-# LunCo: Virtual Universe for Real Space Missions
+# LunCo: Everyone can do Space

 LunCo is a open-source simulation tool designed for planning space missions, with a focus on lunar settlements.